zihesong/zihesong.github.io/_pages/about.md

 ---

   Hi, This is Zihe Song. <br>
-  I'm currently pursuing a Master of Science degree in Computer Science at UTDallas, and working with Prof. Wei Yang.
-My interested research areas are game testing, machine learning, artificial intelligence, etc.
+  I'm currently pursuing a Ph.D. degree in Computer Science at UTDallas, and working with Prof. Wei Yang.
+My interested research areas are mobile testing and machine learning.

 Education
 ======
+* Ph.D. in computer Science, The University of Texas at Dallas, 2020 - Current
-* M.S. in Computer Science, The University of Texas at Dallas, 2018 - 2020
+* M.S. in Computer Science, The University of Texas at Dallas, 2018 - Current
 * B.E. in Communication Engineering, University of Electronic Science and Technology of China, 2014 - 2018